alexbelgium/hassio-addons/birdnet-pi/DOCS.md

-I've tested lots of settings by running 2 versions of my HA birdnet-pi addon in parallel using the same rtsp feed, and comparing impact of parameters.
-My conclusions aren't universal, as it seems to be highly dependent on the region and type of mic used.
-For example, the old model seems to be better in Australia, while the new one better in Europe.

 # Microphone considerations
 The critical element is the microphone quality : a Boya By-lm 40 or clippy EM272 (with a very good aux-usb converter) is key to improve the quality of detections.
 Here is some example tests I did (whole threads are really interesting also): https://github.com/mcguirepr89/BirdNET-Pi/discussions/39#discussioncomment-9706951